Arkansas Arthropods in History and Folklore

 Compiled by Jeffrey K. Barnes

 Without a doubt, mosquitoes are the most widely discussed arthropods in Arkansas historical accounts.
 In order to absorb the full impact of the mosquito problem, we can take ourselves back in time to Arkansas Post on the Arkansas River near its confluence with the Mississippi.
 Arkansas Post, founded in 1686, was the first European settlement in Arkansas and the area that came to be known as Louisiana Territory.
 It was situated in a generally low and swampy environment in or near the alluvial plain of the Mississippi River.
-The lowland waters of course bred hordes of mosquitoes, about which visitors to the Post often complained bitterly.
+The lowland waters, of course, bred hordes of mosquitoes, about which visitors to the Post often complained bitterly.

 In 1727, Father Paul du Poisson, Jesuit missionary to the Quapaws, arrived at Arkansas Post.
 His descriptions of the hordes of mosquitoes encountered there and on his canoe trip on the Mississippi from New Orleans paint a vivid picture of suffering.
-He complained that the plague of Egypt could not have been more cruel and opined that mosquitoes had caused more swearing since the French had been on the Mississippi than all the swearing up to that time in all the rest of the world!
+He complained that the plague of Egypt could not have been crueler and opined that mosquitoes had caused more swearing since the French had been on the Mississippi than all the swearing up to that time in all the rest of the world!
 A swarm of gallinippers embarked with a traveler in the morning, and when he passed across the sandbars or near the cane another swarm hurled itself with fury on the canoe.
 It was necessary to keep a handkerchief constantly flapping, but this scarcely troubled the mosquitoes, for they made a short flight and instantly returned to the attack.
 The human arm tired sooner than the pests did.
 When the traveler landed for dinner he had a whole army to fight.
 The men made great fires smothered with green leaves and got in the midst of the smoke to avoid the persecution, often wondering which was better, the remedy or the disease.
-It seemed to du Poisson that it was the inning of the mosquitoes; they eat you, they devour you; they get in your mouth, in your nostrils, in your ears; face, hands and body are covered with them.
+It seemed to du Poisson that it was the inning of the mosquitoes; they eat you, they devour you; they get in your mouth, in your nostrils, in your ears; face, hands, and body are covered with them.
 Their stingers pierce through your shirt and leave a red mark on the flesh, which swells up if you are not inoculated against their bites.
 Such were the trials of a Mississippi voyage" (Thwaites 1901).

 The creation of Arkansas Territory in 1819 brought numerous visitors to Arkansas Post, although appalling reports of malaria outbreaks and clouds of mosquitoes repelled the more knowledgeable adventurers.
 At least one territorial judge resigned his commission without even setting foot in the territory; others refused to accept a post in frightful Arkansas.
 The first territorial governor, James Miller from New Hampshire, resigned in 1824 and left godforsaken Arkansas with broken health and broken spirit (Lancaster 1989).